-Mandera County Government has increased healthcare financing, with an average annual budgetary allocation of Sh 2.4 billion, which translates to 600 per cent increase from healthcare financing before devolution to address its policy objectives and reduce inequalities in healthcare.
-To improve infrastructure (physical, equipment, transport and ICT) coverage, the County Government has increased the number of referral hospitals from one to four in order to improve access to specialized services within six years of devolution, while three more hospitals have been upgraded from level three to level four.
+Mandera County Government has increased healthcare financing, with an average annual budgetary allocation of KSh2.4 billion, which translates to 600 per cent increase before devolution to address its policy objectives and reduce inequalities.
+To improve infrastructure (physical, equipment, transport and ICT) coverage, the County Government has increased the number of referral hospitals from one to four to improve access to specialized services within six years of devolution, while three more hospitals have been upgraded from Level III to Level IV.
 The number of primary healthcare facilities has also been increased from 18 to 69.
-To improve access to primary healthcare, 61 new dispensaries and 25 new housing units for health workers were constructed between 2014 to 2018.
+To improve access to primary healthcare, 61 new dispensaries and 25 new housing units for health workers were built between 2014 to 2018.

-The vision of the health sector is to have an efficient, high quality healthcare system that is accessible, equitable and affordable for every Kenyan in Mandera County.
+The health department’s vision is to have an efficient, high quality healthcare system that is accessible, equitable and affordable for every Kenyan in Mandera County.

-The mission of the sector is to promote and lead in the provision of integrated and high quality promotive, preventive, curative and rehabilitative health care services to all Kenyans.
+The mission is to promote and lead in the provision of integrated and high quality promotive, preventive, curative and rehabilitative healthcare services to all Kenyans.

-The core values of the County Department of Health Services have been agreed to include and cover the following:
+The core values of the County Department of Health Services are:

-- Commitments – We are committed to assisting our people access quality healthcare
+- Commitment – We are committed to assisting our people access quality healthcare

 - Respect– We are culturally sensitive, value dignity and respect the will of our people